Boston-Open-Researcher-Group/mozilla-mini-grant/description.md

 # Introduction

 Open research practices are gaining traction across the natural sciences, social sciences and humanities.
 In our experience, these practices are taken up by a cadre of "open research enthusiasts," people who are already committed to open practice and who have the technical ability to open their research.
-At the Boston Working Open Workshop, we saw these enthusiasts come together.

 While there is a lot we enthusiasts can learn from each other, we would like to see open practices propagate further into our disciplines.
 Events targeted towards open enthusiasts, like the Working Open Workshops, overlook those who have not yet embraced open research practices as well as those open researchers who aren't connected to the larger open research community.
 On the other hand, events targeted towards newcomers, like Software and Data Carpentry workshops, don't often provide avenues to engage with the open research community beyond the workshops.

-We have founded the Boston Open Researcher Group (the BORG) to address these challenges.
+We have founded the Boston Open Researcher Group (the BORG) to address these challenges by building a bridge between the established open research community and researchers that are new to open research practices.

-# Goals and assessment
+# Objectives

 1. **Connect the community of open research advocates in the greater Boston area.** Success will be assessed by the number of BORG members listed on our website after the first BORG workshop.
 2. **Send these advocates into their own research communities to encourage open research practices.** Success will be assessed in the reports from the advocates at the second BORG workshop.
 3. **Bring newcomers into the Boston open research community.** Success will be assessed by the growth in BORG membership over the summer.

+# Audience

+## Enthusiasts

+## Newcomers

 # Proposed activities